 In 2007 when I started reviewing sex toys, I knew nothing about them.
 Oh, I knew that jelly was bad in theory, but I hadn’t yet smelled the rancid, gooey, overpowering scent that characterizes it, or felt the agonizing burning sensation that it can cause (still haven’t — insert sign of the cross here).
 I figured expensive toys . . .

 All you need to know is that they are the perpetrators of the Deen Peen.

+[Check out my annual best/worst tag for older and newer lists!]
 Ahhh, yearly traditions!
 As 2012 comes to a close (how did that happen, though, seriously?!), the time has come for me to recount my most loved and most hated sex toys that I tried this year.
-As in 2011 and 2010, I’ll first list the best/worst toys, then give out faux awards such as “Most Heinous . . .
+As in 2011 and 2010, I’ll first list the best/worst . . .